shmillar/ConwaysGameOfLife/README.txt

 1. homogeneity: all cell states are updated by the same set of rules;
 2. parallelism: all cell states are updated simultaneously;
 3. locality: the rules are local in nature.

-Hope you guys have a good rest of your semester and summer!

-Thanks,

-Sam Millar

-1210832113

-Thank you for watching!!!!!!! :)